Maria Doyle Kennedy: Acting

 In 2013, Doyle Kennedy began co-starring in the Canadian science fiction thriller series Orphan Black, as Siobhán Sadler.
 She officially decided on joining the series when showrunner Graeme Manson mentioned that Patti Smith was the inspiration for her character.
 The series received critical acclaim, earning multiple accolades.
 She received a Canadian Screen Award for her role, from two nominations, and remained part of the main cast from the first season until the series' fifth and final season.

 She reprised her leading role as Mairéad Mhic Iarnáin for the second series of Corp & Anam in 2014.
 She also appeared as Jupiter's mother Aleksa in The Wachowskis' 2015 science fiction action film Jupiter Ascending.
 In 2016, Doyle Kennedy starred as Penny in the musical comedy-drama film Sing Street, which made its debut at South by Southwest.
 She appeared in the 2016 sequel to the supernatural horror film The Conjuring, entitled The Conjuring 2.

 On 12 April 2016, Doyle Kennedy was announced as having been cast as Roisin Kelly in the 2017 six-part miniseries Redwater.

 In 2017, Doyle Kennedy was cast as Jocasta MacKenzie Cameron in the fourth season of the Starz historical romantic drama series Outlander, which is an adaptation of novel series of the same name by Diana Gabaldon.
 The season premiered in 2018 and she continued in the role for multiple seasons.
 Also in 2018, she starred as George Cusack in the second season of the RTÉ One drama series Striking Out, in which she appears as a series regular.

 In 2020, Doyle Kennedy was cast as Ila in the epic fantasy drama series The Wheel of Time, which is an adaptation of Robert Jordan's novel series of the same name.

 Personal life

 Doyle Kennedy first met musician Kieran Kennedy at a gig she was performing, and he subsequently invited her to sing on one of his demos.
 This event turned into a first date for the couple, and they married soon after in 1988.
-The couple has four sons.
+The couple have four sons.

 Doyle Kennedy considers music to be the most integral aspect of her life, and she prefers her musical endeavours over her acting ones.
 She states "I do not miss acting when I am not doing it, but I would not spend a day without singing, even to myself."
 She still experiences nerves before she sings on stage, but she has learned ways to control them through pacing and breathing techniques.
 When acting, Doyle Kennedy is attracted to characters who are multifaceted and able to display not only a loving, motherly side but also a fierce, determined side.